jedi661/UoFiddler/README.md

 - Added a zoom button to allow zooming in on the image.
 - Added a reset button that clears the selections and resets the zoom level.
 - Added a button to open the tempGrafic in the main directory.
+- Expanded and redesigned functions in TextureCutter, added optimization, brightness, gamma, and contrast adjustment with increments of 0.01.
+Also added an RGB checkbox that, when active, adjusts the values by 0.01 when moved up or down.
+- Added a Trackbar to control the entire process.
+- "TextureCutter" Drawing function now directly calculates on the cursor with zoom functionality.
+- "TextureCutter" Added a fill function so that you can include rectangle, circle, or freehand textures here as well.
+- Panels now display the color that will be applied to the image when using the pipette, which takes the color from the TextBox.
+- Revised the zoom function for Textcutter and added a label to display the zoom factor.

 Version : 4.11.21
 - Added graphics for "Compare Items."